 Debt service cover ratio

+Council met the benchmark for the current reporting period.
 The 'debt service cover ratio' measures the operating cash to service debt including interest, principal and lease payments.
 The benchmark set by OLG is greater than two times.